reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Now

-Let's have a look at another merqury folder where I have ran a merqury evaluation for your species but after I ran purge_dups on it.
-This means you are going to have plot files for the purged primary assembly, and for the haplotigs assembly.
+Let's have a look at another merqury folder where I have ran a merqury evaluation for your species after I had ran purge_dups on it.
+This means you are going to have plot files for the purged primary assembly, as well as for the haplotigs assembly.
 The results files of this run should be in `~/Share/Data/<your_species>/merqury/merqury_purged`.

 Take your time and have a look at it all.
 Then dicuss with your team and answer in your presentation:

      4\.
-Open the files \*spectra-asm.fl.png (or spectra-asm.st or spectra-asm.ln - they are the same result in diferent types of plots) for the purged, the haplotigs and the total hicanu you have produced.
+Open the \*.fl.png files (you can also open the \*.st.png or \*ln.png - they are the same result in diferent types of plots) for the purged, the haplotigs and the total hicanu you have produced.
 What is the biggest difference between those three plots?

      5\.
-Point on \*spectra-asm.fl.png for the purged and hapltoigs where the kmer errors are.
+Point on \*.fl.png for the purged and hapltoigs where the kmer errors are.

      6\.
-Point on \*spectra-asm.fl.png for the purged and hapltoigs where the heterozygous peak is, and where the homozygous peak is?
+Point on \*.fl.png for the purged and hapltoigs where the heterozygous peak is, and where the homozygous peak is?

      7\.
-If you look at \*spectra-asm.fl.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
-On the other hand, if you look at \*\spectra-asm.st.png for the purged results, the primary or the haplotigs, you see kmers present only on the reads and absent from the heterozygous peak.
+If you look at \*.fl.png you have generated for the total Hicanu output, in the heterozygous peak you don't see any kmers only present on the reads.
+On the other hand, if you look at \*.st.png for the purged results, the primary or the haplotigs, you see kmers present only on the reads and absent from the heterozygous peak.
 Why is that?

      8\.
 Look at the completeness file for the purged run I have produced: why is the completeness there different from the one you have generated for total hicanu?